The Harrowing of Hell (BL Cotton Nero C IV, f. 24)

 The Saturday between Good Friday and Easter Day - between Christ's death and his resurrection - is traditionally considered to be the time of the Harrowing of Hell, when Christ descended into the underworld to free all those who were imprisoned there until his rising from the dead.
 The Harrowing of Hell was a very popular subject in medieval art and literature, and it served as a potent story of liberation: the king of justice storming the prison of evil to set its captives free.

-In poetry it is often imagined as a triumphant military expedition, and that explains its English name, since harrowing comes from the Old English word hergian 'to harry, pillage, plunder'.
-A word commonly used of armies of Vikings and other military threats was transferred at an early date onto Christ's descent into hell - one of those remarkably bold Anglo-Saxon adoptions of secular language into the standard vocabulary of English-speaking Christianity, many of which we still use today without giving much thought to their history.
-(Look up the etymology of 'blessing' sometime!)
+In poetry it is often imagined as a triumphant military expedition, and that explains its English name: harrowing comes from the Old English word hergian 'to harry, pillage, plunder'.
+A word commonly used of armies of Vikings and other military threats was transferred at an early date in English to Christ's descent into the underworld - one of those remarkably bold Anglo-Saxon adoptions of secular language into the standard vocabulary of English-speaking Christianity, many of which we still use today without giving much thought to their history.
 The OED's first citation for the word in its Christian sense is from the end of the tenth century, in Ælfric's homily for Easter: